-Join Gabriel Corbett for an in-depth discussion in this video Laser cutting, part of Sheet Metal Design with SOLIDWORKS.
+Join Gabriel Corbett for an in-depth discussion in this video Laser cutting, part of SOLIDWORKS: Sheet Metal Design.

 Today, we're here at Fabcorp Precision Sheet Metal and Manufacturing.
 It's a local manufacturer of sheet metal parts based in Orange county California.
 Today, we're going to be looking at the laser.
 And behind me, we have it set up to cut this part right here. it's about eighth an inch thick and solid steel.
 And let's go ahead and cut a part.
 Laser cutting machines are extremely versatile and can cut a variety of materials.
 This machine is a 4 kW machine.
 It can cut 1 inch thick steel.
 It can also cut stainless steel, aluminum, copper, and many other materials.